anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest danger for most of us is not that our aim is too high, and we miss it, but that it is too low, and we reach it.
+Quote: If it turns out that there is a God, I don't think that he's evil.
+But the worst that you can say about him is that basically he's an underachiever.

-By: Michelangelo
+By: Woody Allen